Abrar-Chowdhury-SWE/Abrar-Chowdhury-SWE/README.md

      (no, I'm not a car guy by any means). <br> <br>

    🎲Fun Fact: I've memorized the Checkers game pattern needed to win every single game that you start with! <br>

+   👀 Searching For: CS-related internship opportunities for summer 2024